How to Write An Autobiography

 Refer back to your goals, audience, outline and schedule to help you stay focused and moving forward.

 Alternate between working on the details of a single story and pulling back to work on the larger structure.

-If you feel you could use a little help with your writing skills or simply want another pair of eyes, you have a couple of options.
-Find a local or online writing class, work with a writing mentor or hire a professional autobiographer or memoir writer to pull the pieces together for you.
+If you feel you could use a little help writing your autobiography, you have a few options.
+Find a local or online writing class, work with a writing mentor or hire a professional autobiographer or to pull the pieces together for you.
 Whichever you choose, know the time and energy you put into preserving your life story will be valued by those you chose to share it with.

 ~ Video Biography ~

 If writing your autobiography seems a bit daunting, consider capturing it in a Video Biography instead.
 This modern-day memoir tells your story by weaving together a filmed interview with photos, documents, maps and other memorabilia.
 All you need to do is talk and provide us with photos and other memorabilia.
 We take care of the rest.

 To learn more or to view samples, visit Family Line Video or contact us.
 We would love an opportunity to help ensure your stories are enjoyed for years to come.

 Family Line Video, LLC